 PMW lecture to European Parliament MPs, results in calls to investigate EU funding of Palestinian terror

-Following a lecture given by Palestinian Media Watch director Itamar Marcus earlier this week to members of the European Parliament, during which he presented a new PMW report entitled “Two loopholes in European Union anti-terror funding laws,” MEPs called for scrutinizing EU’s funding to the PA and for an investigation of how EU money ends up going to Palestinian terror organizations.
+MEPs called for an investigation into how EU money ends up going to Palestinian terror organizations, following a lecture given by Palestinian Media Watch director Itamar Marcus to members of the European Parliament.
+Msrcus presented the new PMW report entitled “Two loopholes in European Union anti-terror funding laws,” .

 European Parliamentarians have called for a thorough investigation into how European taxpayers’ money is ending up in the hands of Palestinian terrorists, insisting during a meeting on Tuesday that any loopholes in the law through which the money is slipping must be closed.

-Their comments were delivered during a meeting in Brussels hosted by Ruissen in his capacity as chair of the EU Parliamentary Israel Allies Caucus.
+Their comments were delivered during a meeting in Brussels ...
 Attendees heard from Itamar Marcus, director of Palestinian Media Watch (PMW), who presented the findings of his organization’s recent research paper titled, “Two loopholes in EU anti-terror laws and regulations.”